sx107/soundGate/README.md

 Uses librosa, scipy, numpy and matplotlib to plot itermediate results if needed.

 ### Usage
-The simplest usage example is provided at the end of the script:
+The simplest usage example is provided at the end of the script.
+It loads the sound from test/in.wav and outputs the processed signal to test/out.wav.

 ```python
 process_sr = 22050